 Are there home remedies for bed bugs that work?
 Bed bugs are the most difficult and annoying pests to eradicate.
-Generally, it is safest and most effective to hire an experienced pest control professional for a bedbug extermination, but it is also a bit expensive and beyond means for many people.
-Fortunately, there are natural, cheap, and effective ways you can use to kill bed bugs in your home.
-Here is how to get rid of bed bugs at home; on mattresses, clothes, and furniture.
+Generally it is safest and most effective to hire an experienced pest control professional for bedbug extermination, but it is also a bit expensive and beyond means for many people.
+Fortunately, there are natural, cheap and effective ways you can use to kill bed bugs in your home.
+Here is how to get rid of bed bugs at home; on mattresses, clothes and furniture.

 - 1 Home Remedies to Kill Bed Bugs Fast

-- 1.6 6.
-How to Kill Bed Bugs on Clothes with Heat: Hand Held Steamer
+- 1.6 Heat: How to Kill Bed Bugs on Clothes with Heat

 - 2 Natural Remedies for Bed Bugs